refinedev/refine/documentation/blog/2024-09-11-pnpm-guide.md

 hide_table_of_contents: false
 ---

+**This article was last updated on September 11, 2024, to add sections on Advantages of pnpm in Monorepos, Optimizing CI/CD with pnpm and pnpm’s Dependency Audit and Security Features.**

 ## Introduction

 When working with Node, npm is the default package manager.
 It is bundled with modern, official versions of Node.
 However, there are several alternatives to npm.
 Some of these alternatives include pnpm and yarn.